aws-samples/simple-nft-marketplace/docs/en/DOCS_01_CREATE_AMB.md

-# Creating a node for Ethereum Testnet: Ropsten
+# Creating a node for Ethereum Testnet: Goerli

 **Before you begin**

 Clone this repository to your workspace or local machine.
 You will use the code located in the specified directories at each step.

 ## Creating your Amazon Blockchain Node

 > Note: The creation of the node can take up to 30 minutes.
 >
-To connect to the Ethereum network, we must create a node and connect it to the appropriate network.
+> To connect to the Ethereum network, we must create a node and connect it to the appropriate network.
-We will use *Ropsten*, also known as the *Ethereum Testnet*, which is a test network allowing for blockchain development testing before deployment on Mainnet.
+> We will use _Goerli_, also known as the _Ethereum Testnet_, which is a test network allowing for
+> blockchain development testing before deployment on Mainnet.

 This node will provide our endpoint to communicate with the Ethereum network.

 To get started, create an Ethereum node in the AWS Console for [Amazon Managed Blockchain][1].

-For *Blockchain Network*, select **Ethereum Testnet: Ropsten** and use the remaining configuration default values that have already been populated then select **Create Node** as outlined in the image below.
+For _Blockchain Network_, select **Ethereum Testnet: Goerli** and use the remaining configuration default values that have already been populated then select **Create Node** as outlined in the image below.